KYRGYZSTAN: Religious freedom survey, January 2022

 Despite mandating re-registration after the Religion Law came into force in January 2009, for many religious communities gaining such re-registration was impossible.

-After many years of arbitrary delays, in 2019 the SCRA finally gave many religious communities who applied for it state registration and therefore permission to exist.
+After many years of arbitrary delays, in 2019 the SCRA finally gave many (but not all) religious communities who applied for it state registration and therefore permission to exist.
 These communities included various Christian churches, Baha'i communities, and some but not all Jehovah's Witness communities.
 However, Ahmadi Muslims have been unable to meet since 2011 and are still unable to get registration due to official hostility to them.

 The experience of communities seeking registration is that decisions are arbitrary.
 An association of the Falun Gong spiritual movement was registered in July 2004, but - under Chinese pressure - was liquidated as "extremist" in February 2005.
 On 26 January 2018 the Chui-Bishkek Justice Department in the capital Bishkek registered a Falun Gong association.
 However, on 20 March 2018, less than eight weeks later, the Justice Department issued a decree cancelling the registration, according to the Justice Ministry register of legal entities.